Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ## Anatomy

-Notification modals are responsive and have the following dimensions:
+Meeting notification modals are responsive and have the following dimensions:

 * **Width**: Minimum 280 pixels and maximum 460 pixels
-* **Height**: 400 pixels (300 for the content area)
+* **Height**: Auto height with a maximum 400 pixels (300 for the content area)

 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-anatomy.png" alt-text="Alt text here." border="false":::

-1. **Avatar**: User who initiated the notification modal.
+1. **Avatar**: User who initiated the modal.
-1. **App attribution**: Icon and name.
+1. **App attribution**: App icon and name.
-1. **Action string**: Describes what the user who initiated the modal wants to do.
+1. **Action string**: Describes what the user who initiated the modal wants to do: [*User*][*action*].
 1. **More actions**: Provides options on hover that include:
-   * Mute notifications from the app during the meeting
+   * Mute notifications from the app during the meeting.
-   * Dismiss all notifications on the screen
+   * Dismiss all notifications on the screen.
-   * Manage notification settings
+   * Manage notification settings.
-   * Use an action-based messaging extension
+   * Use an action-based messaging extension.
-   * Expand the notification on the meeting stage
+   * Expand the notification on the meeting stage.
 1. **Dismiss**: Dismisses a single notification.
 Always use the upper-right close icon.
-1. **Actions**: Optional; depends on your use case.
+1. **Actions**: Optional (depends on your use case).
 1. **Input error**: When required, displays a short error message.
 1. **Aggregate count**: When required, shows if there's more than one active modal (count includes all apps).
 1. **Webview**: Displays all third-party content.
 Learn about [webview dimensions](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=218%3A8829).

 ## Behavior

-Remember if your notification modal requires scrolling:
+Remember if your meeting notification modal requires scrolling:

 * You should only be able to scroll vertically.
 * You can only see the content you've scrolled to (nothing above or below).